mlcommons/algorithmic-efficiency/README.md

    ```

 ### Running Docker Container (End-to-end)
-To run a submission end-to-end in a container see [Getting Started Document](./getting_started.md#run-your-submission-in-a-docker-container).
+To run a submission end-to-end in a containerized envionment see [Getting Started Document](./getting_started.md#run-your-submission-in-a-docker-container).

 # Getting Started
-For instructions on developing and scoring your own algorithm in the benchmark see [Getting Started Document](./getting_started.md).

 ## Running a workload
-To run a submission directly by running a Docker container, see [Getting Started Document](./getting_started.md#run-your-submission-in-a-docker-container).

-Alternatively from a your virtual environment or interactively running Docker container `submission_runner.py` run:
+From a your virtual environment or interactively running Docker container run:

 **JAX**